SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 >
 > 7.3.1 Energy intensity measured in terms of primary energy and GDP

-This target is interpreted to cover research about improving energy intensity (phrase 1,2), and research about improving energy efficiency (phrase 3).
+This target is interpreted to cover research about energy intensity (phrase 1,2), and research about energy efficiency (phrase 3).
 While some might consider a reduction in energy consumption, or degrowth, to be essential to sustainable energy, the target is quite specifically about energy efficiency.
-Therefore we hold our interpretation within this topic.
+Therefore we held our interpretation within this topic for the action approach.
+However, for the topic approach, we include the concepts of `energy conservation` and `energy sufficiency`, given that it is closely tied to efficiency and energy justice which are themes within this SDG.

 Energy intensity definition from the European Environment Agency:
 >"Energy intensity is the ratio between gross inland energy consumption (GIEC) and gross domestic product (GDP), calculated for a calendar year.
 GIEC is calculated as the sum of the gross inland consumption of the five sources of energy: solid fuels, oil, gas, nuclear and renewable sources" (<a id="EEA2016">[EEA, 2016](#f6)</a>).